-A series of popular ads running since the late 1980s following a noteworthy accomplishment, almost always something in the sports industry (i.e., winning the Super Bowl), and involving one of the Disney Theme Parks.
-They went a little something like this:
+A series of popular ads running since the late 1980s following a noteworthy accomplishment, almost always something in the sports industry (i.e., winning the Super Bowl), and involving one of the Disney Theme Parks, with the implication that the only thing that could possibly be better than such a crowning achievement is a trip to a Disney park.
+The ads went a little something like this:

 Announcer: Player, you just won the Big Game!
-What are you going to do now?
+What are you going to do next?

 [pretty shot of Cinderella/Sleeping Beauty Castle (again, depending on the park) during the fireworks as the song fades out]